GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 * **Remember that new tabs give keyboard focus to the address bar first.** Don't rely on keyboard focus defaulting to other parts of the page.

-* **Make the new tab page your own.** <br/>Avoid creating a new tab page which users may confuse with Chrome's built in new tab page.
+* **Make the new tab page your own.** <br/>Avoid creating a new tab page which users may confuse with Chrome's default new tab page.

 ## Examples {: #examples }